Professor Claire Haworth

-Al is a research associate with wide interests in data science.
+Al is a Research Software Engineer with wide interests in data science.
 He came to the University of Bristol in 2009 to study evolutionary biology, leading to an MSci in molecular phylogenetics and a PhD in phylogenomics.
 Through his doctorate he gained experience in sequencing, bioinformatics, coding and high-performance computing.
 Today he applies these skills to mental health epidemiology, integrating social media data with large-scale cohort studies.
 When not worrying about computer code, Al explores his interests in music, art, graphic-design and sound-design.

 Further information and publications can be found on Al’s Research Gate profile.

 Jacks Bennett is PhD researcher in Population Health Sciences at the University of Bristol.
 She is interested in the mental health and wellbeing of university students, and in generating robust evidence for what type of wellbeing support works in university settings.
 Jacks graduated with a first class degree in Experimental Psychology and a British Psychological Society Undergraduate Award for Outstanding Achievement in 2017.
 She had previously worked as a journalist and researcher for both the BBC (1995 – 2010) and in the private sector.
 She’s commissioned and funded by a University of Bristol Deans Studentship.
 The research focuses on whether a large-scale organisational framework i.e a designated Wellbeing support service, can improve student mental health at a population level.